 is a legislatively mandated program run by the U.S. Department of Transportation to ensure disadvantaged businesses have the opportunity to do business with the N.C.
 Department of Transportation, which receives federal funding for transportation projects.

 A disadvantaged business is classified as any business that:

 - Is 51 percent owned, operated and controlled by women or minorities (e.g., Black, Hispanic, Asian-American or Native American)

 - Has not exceeded an average of $23.98 million in gross annual receipts over a three-year period

 - Is owned by women or minorities who have a personal net worth of less than $1.32 million

-As part of its commitment to ensure equal opportunity, NCDOT administers several programs that certify businesses as disadvantaged:
+As part of its commitment to equal opportunity, NCDOT administers several programs that certify businesses as small and/or disadvantaged: